 “Before we began judging I told the other Outdoor judges that the important thing we’re doing here today isn’t to decide the winners, it should also be to direct next year’s winners.
 Essentially we’re sending a message to the rest of the industry about the progression and the direction of advertising,” said Victor Ng, the former Chief Creative Officer at Euro RSCG South East Asia & Singapore, who was this year’s Jury President for Outdoor at the Adfest 2010 Lotus Awards last week in Tokyo.
-“When all is said and done, we can now say that this year’s Lotus winners are the few shining examples that will lead the industry into 2011.”
+“When all is said and done, we can now say that this year’s Lotus winners … Continue reading Little People Win Big Gold for Phoenix Ogilvy

 A District Court today ordered the Trustees of the Chillies — Sri Lanka’s only advertising creativity awards show — to allow Phoenix Ogilvy to submit entries for the 2010 awards, scheduled to be held later in May.
 Judge Mohammed Lafar Thahir passed down an enjoining order that would prevent the Chillies from scheduling any activities connected to the 2010 awards without first accepting entries from the Colombo ad agency.

 This followed a hasty attempt by the Chillies Blueprint Committee to change the rules in March — a scant two months before the awards show — thereby making the event exclusive to members of the Association of Accredited Advertising Agencies (4A’s) and the International Advertising Association (IAA), which jointly organise and run the one-week annual event.
 This was a change from previous regulations which allowed any registered ad agency to nominate entries, and at first seemed merely a piece of pettiness that didn’t hold true to the Chillies stated vision of raising the bar of Sri Lankan creativity.
 Another year, another controversy.
 Perhaps an attempt to unionize the industry and exclude those that didn’t toe the party line.